JonahGroendal/inverse-trs/README.md

 A system of derivatives contracts for creating fully-collateralized synthetic assets (aka stablecoins) on Ethereum.

 ## Using The Contract
 To gain exposure to the denominating asset (e.g. USD), simply buy into the protection buyer pool with `buyHedge(amount, to)`.
-To gain leveraged exposure to the reference asset (e.g. ETH), buy into the protection seller pool with `buyLeverage(amount, to)`
+To gain leveraged exposure to the reference asset (e.g. ETH), buy into the protection seller pool with `buyLeverage(amount, to)`.
 Each operation requires payment in the reference asset and returns a synthetic asset representing your stake in the pool.
 You can sell out of either pool at any time with `sellHedge(amount, to)` and `sellLeverage(amount, to)`.

 ## Nomenclature